kameronbrooks/datalys2-reporting/DOCUMENTATION.md

 #### Visual Components

 All visuals require a `datasetId` pointing to a key in the `datasets` object.
+Most visuals also support an optional `otherElements` array for adding annotations like trend lines, markers, and custom axes.

 **1. Card (`type: "card"`)**